 Refrigeration of bodies should be at a temperature of approximately 4 degrees Celsius.
-The optimal operating temperature for freezer storage is around -20 b) There is sufficient capacity for storage of bodies, organs and tissue samples, which takes into account predicated peaks of activity.
-Guidance c) Storage for long-term storage of bodies and bariatric bodies is sufficient to meet needs.
+The optimal operating temperature for freezer storage is around -20 Celsius, +/- 4 degrees.

+b) There is sufficient capacity for storage of bodies, organs and tissue samples, which takes into account predicated peaks of activity.